Complete guide to the char.gy on-street charging network

 UK firm char.gy offers councils two electric-car charging solutions for on-street charging, as well as two subscription packages for repeat users

 While home wallboxes are a convenient charging option for those with access to off-street parking, what about those who don’t?
-Thankfully, UK company char.gy offers on-street charging solutions for those not blessed with their own driveway, meaning city-dwellers in particular can also make the switch to electric.
+Thankfully, UK company char.gy offers on-street charging solutions for those without their own driveway, meaning city-dwellers in particular can also make the switch to electric.

 There are currently two charg.gy electric-car charging solutions: one is a lamp-post charger that can be installed on any lamp-post on a residential street, while the other is a standalone bollard suitable for streets or car parks.

-Now, five years after the company launched in June 2016, its network includes almost 1,000 chargers located across London and Coventry.
+The company launched in 2016, and its network now includes almost 1,000 chargers located across the country – primarily in London and Coventry.
 The only caveat is that char.gy’s products aren’t really designed for private buyers: if you want one (or several) on your street, you’ll need to ask the council to install them for you.

 The char.gy lamp-post and bollard chargers are both compatible with Type 2 charging cables, and will deliver up to 7.7kW of power.
 At that rate, you could fully charge a MINI Electric in just over four hours, or a Tesla Model 3 Long Range in closer to 11 hours.

 The company says its chargers are designed to blend into their surroundings, with a metal, weatherproof outer shell finished in ‘anti-graffiti’ paint to prevent vandalism.
 Charging cables are also locked when charging begins, ensuring that cables can’t be removed or tampered with while charging is in progress.

 Paying for char.gy electric-car charging